mxrz1/SGN_patching/README.md

 See installation instructions in INSTALL.md

+**NOTE**
+Clothing1M and Webvision tests are unavailalbe as they run into runtime issues.
+Working on a fix for that.

 # Shifted Gaussian Noise (SGN)
 The official implementation of our ICLR 2024 paper: [Robust Classification via Regression for Learning with Noisy Labels](https://openreview.net/forum?id=wfgZc3IMqo).